-Figure 7.19 When an attempt is made to execute a privileged instruction within a virtual machine, a trap to the VMM occurs, whether the virtual machine is executing operating system code or application code, because the hardware is in user mode in either case.
+Figure 7.19: When an attempt is made to execute a privileged instruction within a virtual machine, a trap to the VMM occurs, whether the virtual machine is executing operating system code or application code, because the hardware is in user mode in either case.
 However, the VMM knows whether the virtual machine is in simulated kernel mode or simulated user mode and responds accordingly.
 In (a), the virtual machine is in simulated kernel mode, so the VMM simulates the privileged instruction and then returns from the trap.
-In (b), the virtual machine is in simulated kernel mode and real machine.
+In (b), the virtual machine is in simulated user mode, so the VMM simulates the trap that would have occurred on a real machine: it switches to simulated kernel mode and jumps to the operating system trap handler within the virtual machine.

-checks whether the virtual machine was in simulated kernel mode.
-If so, the privileged instruction was attempted by the virtual machine's operating system, and the VMM carries out the intent of the instruction, for example, by doing the requested I/O. If, on the other hand, the virtual machine was in simulated user mode, then the VMM simulates a trap within the virtual machine by switching it to simulated kernel mode and jumping to the trap handler within the virtual machine's operating system.
+a trap within the virtual machine by switching it to simulated kernel mode and jumping to the trap handler within the virtual machine's operating system.
 In Exercise 7.14, you can consider how the trap handler within the virtual machine's operating system can later return control to the application program.